wolffles/portfolio/_posts/2017-11-8-making-blocipedia.md

     * create model with ids in foreign keys that are indexed related models
       - ie `rails g model collaborator user:references:index wiki:references:index`
     * update the relations in the models via `has_many` or `belongs_to` in our case a wiki has many collaborators, and collaborators belongs to both user and wiki, but wiki doesn't belong to collaborators
+    * we adjusted the policy to show what people can and cant see.
+    * adjusted the routes accordingly, for this project we just need create and destroy.
+    * created a create method/ destroy method and helper functions